History of Newfoundland and Labrador: Referendum

 As soon as prosperity returned during the war, agitation began to end the Commission.
 Newfoundland, with a population of 313,000 (plus 5,200 in Labrador), seemed too small to be independent.
-Joey Smallwood was a well-known radio personality, writer, organizer, and nationalist who long had criticized British rule.
+Joey Smallwood was a well-known radio personality, writer, organizer, and nationalist who had long criticized British rule.
 In 1945 London announced that a Newfoundland National Convention would be elected to advise on what constitutional choices should to be voted on by referendum.
 Union with the United States was a possibility, but Britain rejected the option and offered instead two options, return to dominion status or continuation of the unpopular Commission.
 Canada cooperated with Britain to ensure that the option of closer ties with America was not on the referendum.

 Canada issued an invitation to join it on generous financial terms.
 Smallwood was elected to the convention where he became the leading proponent of confederation with Canada, insisting, "Today we are more disposed to feel that our very manhood, our very creation by God, entitles us to standards of life no lower than our brothers on the mainland."
 Displaying a mastery of propaganda technique, courage and ruthlessness, he succeeded in having the Canada option on the referendum.
 His main opponents were Peter John Cashin and Chesley Crosbie.
 Cashin, a former finance minister, led the Responsible Government League, warning against cheap Canadian imports and the high Canadian income tax.
 Crosbie, a leader of the fishing industry, led the Party for Economic Union with the United States, seeking responsible government first, to be followed by closer ties with the United States, which could be a major source of capital.

 Smallwood's side was victorious in a referendum and a runoff in June–July 1948, as the choice of joining Canada defeated becoming an independent dominion, 78,323 (52.3%) to 71,334 (47.7%).
 A strong rural vote in favour of Canada exceeded the pro-independence vote in St. John's.
 The Irish Catholics in the city desired independence in order to protect their parochial schools, leading to a Protestant backlash in rural areas.
 The promise of cash family allowances from Canada proved decisive.

 Not everyone was satisfied with the results, however.
 Cashin, an outspoken anti-Confederate, questioned the validity of the votes.
 He claimed that it was the 'unholy union between London and Ottawa' that brought about confederation.